k0f1/configuring-linux-web-server/README.md

 ```

 Eedit the files within the cloned directory as follows:
-* Edit `application.py`, `database_setup.py`, `lotsofitems.py`and `functions_helper.py` to change `engine = create_engine('sqlite:///database.db')` to `engine = create_engine('postgresql://catalog:password@localhost/catalog')`
+* Edit `application.py`, `database_setup.py`, `lotsofitems.py`and `functions_helper.py`. to change `engine = create_engine('sqlite:///database.db')` to.  `engine = create_engine('postgresql://catalog:password@localhost/catalog')`
 Then run:
-`python3 database_setup.py`
+`python3 database_setup.py`.
 To populate the database run:
-`python3 lotsofitems.py`
+`python3 lotsofitems.py`.

-### Switch to postgresql object with
+### Switch to postgresql object with:
-cd to the the home and use
+cd to the the home and use.
-`sudo -i -u postgres`
+`sudo -i -u postgres`.
-Use this command to start the Postgres interactive shell and to switch user to Postgres:, You must be already logged in as a sudo user at the
+Use this command to start the Postgres interactive shell and to switch user to Postgres:
+You must be already logged in as a sudo user at the.

 * Create database user with:
-`postgresql@IP Adress: createruser -P <username>`
+`postgresql@IP Adress: createruser -P <username>`.
-Give password as password on prompt
+Give password as password on prompt.

-* Create database with the same name as username
+* Create database with the same name as username.
-`postgresql@IP Adress: createrdb <username>`
+`postgresql@IP Adress: createrdb <username>`.

- Connect to db
+ Connect to db.
-`psql postgresql://catalog:password@localhost/catalog`
+`psql postgresql://catalog:password@localhost/catalog`.

 ### Customise the Apache to hand-off certain requests to myapp
 #### Setting Up Virtual Hosts
-* Configure Apache to handle requests using the WSGI module., But instead of by editing the file `/etc/apache2/sites-enabled/000-default.conf`, lets create a new file with:
+* Configure Apache to handle requests using the WSGI module.
+But instead of by editing the file `/etc/apache2/sites-enabled/000-default.conf`.
+Lets create a new file with:

-  `sudo vim  /etc/apache2/sites-enabled/catalog.conf`,
+  `sudo vim  /etc/apache2/sites-enabled/catalog.conf`.
   Take note that this is you app configuration file and is inate.
 It doesn not require touching.

   * Add the following default values to `/etc/apache2/sites-enabled/catalog.conf`:

-    * ServerAdmin webmaster@localhost to the email address of the domain manager
+    * ServerAdmin webmaster@localhost to the email address of the domain manager.

     * ServerName www.example.com to your DNS or IP address.

-    * DocumentRoot `/var/www/html` to `/var/www/datafrica/catalog
+    * DocumentRoot `/var/www/html` to `/var/www/datafrica/catalog.

-    * Add the following line
+    * Add the following line.
-     `WSGIScriptAlias / /var/www/datafrica/catalog.wsgi` at the end of the block right before the closing line
+     `WSGIScriptAlias / /var/www/datafrica/catalog.wsgi` at the end of the block right before the closing line.

 The `/etc/apache2/sites-enabled/catalog.conf` should now look like this: